dependency-check-team/dependency-check/readme.md

 ## requirements for maintained majors

+If used on an older Node.js version `dependency-check` will fail silently rather than crashing your tests.

-dependency-check `5.x` supports Node.js 12 and later
+* `5.x` supports Node.js 12 and later

-dependency-check `4.x` supports Node.js 10 and later
+* `4.x` supports Node.js 10 and later

-dependency-check `3.x` supports Node.js 6 and later
+* `3.x` supports Node.js 6 and later

-dependency-check `2.x` supports Node.js 0.10 and later (Dev note: published using the `legacy` tag)
+* `2.x` supports Node.js 0.10 and later (Dev note: published using the `legacy` tag)

 For more info on maintenance status, see [SECURITY.md](./SECURITY.md).